Paul-Browne/BP-plus/README.md

 ```

 Use the class `fullheight` if you want to create a container with only the same height as the viewport.
+The classes `fullscreen` and `icovr` can be used on the same container.

-#### 4. Middlize
+##### Middlize

-[A simple script](https://github.com/Paul-Browne/Middlize.js) that allows you to vertically and horizontally center any element within It's container.
+Vertically and horizontally center any element within It's container.

 ```html
 <div class="container">